home-assistant/developers.home-assistant/docs/dev_101_services.md

 ---
-title: "Integration Services"
+title: "Integration services"
-sidebar_label: "Custom Services"
+sidebar_label: "Custom services"
 ---

 Home Assistant provides ready-made services for a lot of things, but it doesn't always cover everything.
 Instead of trying to change Home Assistant, it is preferred to add it as a service under your own integration first.
 Once we see a pattern in these services, we can talk about generalizing them.